-The A5 uses a Sensenich, 3-blade propeller.
-The blade construction is hollow carbon fiber and fiberglass with UV protection.
-The blade leading edges are equipped with metal erosion shields.
-The two-piece hub is made from anodized aluminum.
+The A5 uses an E-Props, 4-blade propeller.
+The blade construction is carbon fiber with foam core and internal spar, UV resistance and Titanium leading edge protection.
+The two-piece hub is made from molded carbon fabric.

 NOTE: Although the propeller is ground adjustable, ICON does not permit propeller pitch adjustments.